The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Main image for the section 'Some Sander Type Comparisons'

-It is quite difficult to choose as there are lots of sanders available in shops.
+It is quite difficult to choose as there are lots of sanders available.
 Here I’m presenting a comparison between the main sanders for wood which will help you to decide the best sander for you.

 • Random Orbit Sander vs Sheet or Finish Sander: Random Orbit sanders for wood are more commonly sold today.
 A finish sander has a square bottom and it sands by just moving back and forth in the same motion over and over again.